Get access to everything we publish when you sign up for Outside+.

 The two REI employees do not have the virus

-“Both are healthy,” an REI spokesperson told SNEWS.
+“Both are healthy,” an REI spokesperson told Outside Business Journal.
 “Out of an abundance of caution, they will continue to work from home for the next 14 days (as we are encouraging across our headquarters staff).”
 In response to guidance from King County health officials, REI is strongly encouraging workers at its Seattle area office campuses to work from home through March 20.
 The co-op is also requiring that employees who meet “high risk” criteria (those who are 60 and over, have an underlying health condition, pregnant, or who have weakened immune systems) remain out of the office through at least March 20.

 Eddie Bauer encourages people to work remote

 With a spike in coronavirus cases in Seattle (70 known cases and 11 deaths) the retailer, which employs a few hundred people in its HQ, is proceeding with an abundance of caution.
 “We have no known cases present in our workforce,” reports spokesperson Kristen Elliott.
 “Folks are encouraged to work from home through at least March 20th and extra cleaning services have been employed.”